 a limited amount of money available to help with urgent veterinary care.
 It is distributed on a case-by-case basis.

-is to help individuals in immediate need provide necessary emergency medical care
+is to help individuals residing in Johnson Couty (Iowa) and contiguous counties (see above) in immediate need provide necessary emergency medical care

 to save the life of their own animal or one they have just rescued.
 Some questions

 we take into consideration when evaluating each situation include:

 much are you (the caregiver) able to help out financially or otherwise?
 Every little bit counts.
 Really.